Reliability Evaluation of Individual Predictions: A Data-centric Approach: Implementation of the measures

 The residual sum of squares (RSS) is a popular measure for regression.
 In regression trees~\cite{breiman2017classification}, for example, the objective is to split the search space into regions with high certainty, where the RSS values in each region are minimized, i.e., the certainty in each region is maximized.
 We also use RSS for measuring $\pe_u(\qu)$ for the regression tasks.
 Let $V_k(\qu)\subseteq \dee$ be the set of tuples in the $k$-vicinity of $\qu$.
 Also, let $m_{u_\qu}$ be the average of $y$ values in $V_k(\qu)$.
 That is, $m_{u_\qu} = (\sum_{\mathbf{t}^i\in V_k(\qu)} y^i)/k$.
 Then the uncertainty around $\qu$ is computed as

 The process for computing $\pe_u(\qu)$ is the same as the one for classification, with the only difference being that RSS should be used for computing uncertainty (instead of entropy).
 The pseudo-code of the function $\pe_u(\qu)$, along with preprocessing steps, are provided in Algorithm~\ref{alg:pe}.
 Following a similar procedure as of Algorithm~\ref{alg:po}, the time to compute $\pe_u(\qu)$ is $O(T_{q_n}+\log n)\simeq O(\log n)$.
-Using the functions $\pe_o$ and $\pe_u$, it takes a (near) logarithmic time to compute the uncertainty measures STD and WDT.
+Using the functions $\pe_o$ and $\pe_u$, it takes a (near) logarithmic time to compute the uncertainty measures SRU and WRU.